 Claims

 We have a network of high performing QBE accredited repairers.
-Refer to our Repairer Finder Tool to search for a repairer.
-Our rating system grades QBE accredited repairers on their ability to deliver quality repairs and service.
-For assistance, please contact your claims relationship manager (CRM)
+Use our Repairer Finder Tool to search for a repairer.
+Our rating system grades QBE-accredited repairers based on their ability to deliver quality repairs and service.
+For assistance, please contact your claims relationship manager (CRM).

 eBusiness

-Once you have access to c.change, search for a policy and bring up its details.
-Under Policy Options, you'll have the option to select the No Claim Discount Confirmation and submit a request.
-Then simply use the print command from your browser to print the letter.
-The No Claim Discount Confirmation is only available for vehicle polices via c.change.
+Once you have access to c.change, search for a policy and view its details.
+Under Policy Options, you’ll have the option to select the No Claim Discount Confirmation and submit a request.
+Then, simply use the print command from your browser to print the letter.
+Please note, the No Claim Discount Confirmation is only available for vehicle polices via c.change.

-This can occur when the login name used in the broker package has not been added into the User setup under that intermediary on QBE's system.
+This can occur when the login name used in the broker package has not been added to the User setup under that intermediary in QBE’s system.
 Please contact your e-business advisor (EBA) in your state or territory.

 CED stands for claims experience discount and is a rebate earned at renewal on high performing accounts.